Anjali Nair (actress, born 1988)

-Anjali Nair is an Indian actress and model who predominantly works in Malayalam films.
+Anjali P. V., also known as Anjali Nair, is an Indian actress and politician who predominantly works in Malayalam films.
 She is a recipient of the Kerala State Film Award for Best Character Actress in 2015.

 Early and personal life

 She began her career as a child artist in Manathe Vellitheru.

 Anjali married Aneesh Upasana, but they separated.
 She has a daughter Aavni, who acted as her daughter in 5 Sundarikal.

 She married Ajith Raju in 18 February 2022.
 They have a baby girl.

-Career
+Acting career

 Anjali started off as a model, before working as a television anchor and acting in more than one hundred advertisements.
 She then acted in many music albums, including La Cochin by Vineeth Sreenivasan.
 She has featured in a television serial titled "Bandhangal Bandhanangal" and appeared in many television shows.
+As of May 2021, she had appeared in 127 films.

+Political career

+In 2026, she joined Twenty 20 Party, an ally of NDA (led by Bharathiya Janata Party) and contested the Kerala Assembly elections from the Thrippunithura Assembly constituency.
+She got third position.